stevwyman/stevwyman.github.io/negotiations.md

 In terms of information, we also see both types.
 There are scenarios where all information is on the table and can be simply used to calculate the "best result".
 But there are also scenarios, where not all information is visible to the other side, those can be hidden agendas or the information is plain false.

+#### Expanding the pie

+It might help to cooperate to expand the pie, it is easier to get a big piece of the pie, if the pie itself is bigger.
+So understand if you are in a zero-sum game or if you can transition to a non-zero game.
+For this reevaluate the goal of the game.
+Is it it beat the other party, or to get something from a 3rd party?
+See Barry's Armwrestling game.

 ### Terminology

 **BATNA** your best alternative to a negotiated agreement